mus0u/elixir-companies/README.md

 * [Cultivate](http://cultivatehq.com) ([GitHub](https://github.com/cultivatehq)) - Long-term practitioners of agile, Lean Startup and Lean UX, providing end-to-end product development.
 We’re using Elixir on live client projects and have been building web applications since 2009, when we operated as the Edinburgh office of EdgeCase.
 * [Diacode](https://diacode.com) ([GitHub](https://github.com/diacode)) - Former Ruby on Rails development shop now embracing Elixir and Phoenix.
 Authors of [Phoenix Trello](https://github.com/bigardone/phoenix-trello) clone.
 Co-Organizer of the [Madrid |> Elixir meetup](http://www.meetup.com/Madrid-Elixir/).
 * [Diatom Enterprises](http://www.diatomenterprises.com/) ([GitHub](https://github.com/DiatomEnterprises)) - Diatom Enterprises - Latvia based custom outsource software development company producing software for a wide variety of industries.
 We are proficient in Elixir, .NET, Java, Ruby on Rails, Node.JS, Angular.JS and other technologies.
 We offer Web, Mobile and Desktop development.
-* [Digital Natives Budapest](http://www.digitalnatives.hu/) 10 years experience in RoR, JavaScript, since 2015 we do Elixir / Elm.
+* [Parseltongues Budapest](http://www.digitalnatives.hu/) 10 years experience in RoR, JavaScript, since 2015 we do Elixir / Elm.
 We work for startups and bigger companies as well, we also founded a couple of SaaS products and a coding bootcamp.
 We host and organise among others [Elixir](http://www.meetup.com/budapest-elixir/) and [Ruby](http://www.meetup.com/budapest-rb/) meetups in Budapest.
 [GitHub](https://github.com/digitalnatives)
 * [DockYard](https://dockyard.com) ([GitHub](https://github.com/dockyard)) - Projects, staff augmentation, coaching, & code audits.
 Organizer of Boston Elixir.
 Specialize in Phoenix backends with Ember frontends.
 [Chris McCord](https://github.com/chrismccord) is Architectural Engineer and creator of Phoenix.
 * [Dynamo](http://godynamo.com) ([Github](https://github.com/DynamoMTL)) - We build beautiful digital experiences for startups and other innovators.
 Using Elixir to power our backends.
 Based in Montreal, Canada.
 * [EL Passion](http://www.elpassion.com) ([GitHub](https://github.com/elpassion)) - Helping startups launch their products since 2010.
 Coding in Ruby, JS, Elixir, Swift, Kotlin.
 Organizer of [Elixir Warsaw Meetup](http://www.meetup.com/ElixirWarsaw-Meetup/).